 Want to learn how to export data from Tableau?
 Read the following guide to learn the best methods for doing so.

 Tableau is a premier BI platform that offers data analysts and those with coding skills the power to create dashboards that visualize important metrics and KPIs.
-However, SalesOps managers and other business users who receive these dashboards do not have an easy way to activate the underlying data.
+However, users do not have an easy way to activate the underlying data.

-To leverage the underlying data, business users typically export CSV files from Tableau and manually copy-paste the data into their spreadsheets.
-This cumbersome process is tedious, time-consuming, open to errors, and impractical, especially when working with thousands of columns and rows of data.
+Business users typically export CSV files from Tableau and manually copy-paste the data into their spreadsheets.
+This cumbersome process is tedious, time-consuming, open to errors, especially when working with thousands of columns and rows.

 How to Export Data from Tableau: Top 3 Methods